darchlabs/synchronizer-v2/README.md

 - github.com/cagodoy
 - github.com/mtavano
-- github.com/NicoBarragan
+- github.com/nicobarra

 ## Definition

-Synchronizer is a service designed to manage the synchronization of contract events inside a database off-chain.
+Synchronizer is a service designed to manage the synchronization of contract events inside a off-chain database.

 ### Context

 The service design is based on the complex situations when we used the Moralis service.
-On another hand, the target of this solution is provided to the user access to their own cloud provider.
-In this way, the user can pay the actual cost of the cloud and not the costs charged for a third-party solution, for example, a SaaS service like Moralis or another Web3 solution.
+On the other hand, the target of this solution is to provide access to the user through to their own cloud provider.
+By this way, the user can pay the actual cost of the cloud and not the costs charged for a third-party solution, for example, a SaaS service like Moralis or another Web3 solution.

 ### Why we doing this?

-The target of our own solution is because getting information on the blockchain is complex and slow, especially if has other associated prices, for example, pay to the Ethereum explorer API.
-Even more so if the query is made from the frontend application, this situation detracts from UX by the wait time needed by the user.
+The target of our own solution is because getting information on the blockchain is complex and slow, especially if it has other associated prices, for example, pay to the Ethereum explorer API.
+It is even more if the query is made from the frontend application, this situation detracts from UX by the wait time needed by the user.

-On another side, the current solution with libraries like ethersjs does not allow the flexibility to make complex queries because only allows made limited filters.
+In addition, the current solution with libraries like ethersjs does not allow the flexibility to make complex queries because only allows made limited filters.
 Our solution inside an off-chain database will allow adding an extra layer over the data, simplifying to the user the consumption of the service.

 ### Diagrams